Monte Kiffin: Career

 Controversy surrounded Kiffin's departure from Tampa Bay.
-After Lane Kiffin signed with Tennessee, Tampa's typically stout defense underperformed.
+After Lane Kiffin became Tennessee's head coach, Tampa's typically stout defense underperformed.
 The Bucs lost their final four games of the 2008 season, ending up 9–7, and missed the playoffs.
 Reports stated that Gruden refused to allow Kiffin to announce his departure to Tennessee mid-season.
 Allegations were made that Kiffin refused to participate in normal coaching meetings.
-Neither Kiffin nor Jon Gruden openly discussed these events.
+Neither Kiffin nor Gruden openly discussed these events.

-Monte joined the University of Southern California coaching staff as defensive coordinator, after his son Lane Kiffin became the head coach.
+Kiffin spent one season as Tennessee's defensive coordinator under Lane.
+Monte then followed his son to the University of Southern California coaching staff.

 On January 11, 2013, following the 2012 NFL season, Kiffin was hired as defensive coordinator for the Dallas Cowboys.
 Kiffin was demoted on January 28, 2014, in favor of defensive line coach Rod Marinelli.
 At the end of the 2014 season Kiffin's contract was allowed to lapse, and it was not renewed by the Cowboys.

 Kiffin joined the Jacksonville Jaguars as a defensive assistant in March 2016.
+He joined Lane at Florida Atlantic for three seasons as a defensive assistant from 2017–2019.
+When Lane went to Ole Miss, he joined as a player personnel analyst for four seasons.